MaximeBoulat/AAI501-TeamProject/FinalProject/FinalProject.md

 Selecting the right structure for the various AI selected models, for example, the neural network architecture is a critical part of our methodology.
 The structure of the network—including the number of layers, the number of units per layer, activation functions, and regularization strategies—can significantly affect the model's ability to learn from the input features and generalize to new environments.

-We approached architecture selection empirically, starting with simple fully connected (feedforward) networks and adjusting based on performance.
+We approached architecture selection empirically, starting with simple fully connected (feed-forward) networks and adjusting based on performance.
 Shallower networks tended to underfit the problem, especially once we introduced more nuanced features like distance_to_goal and normalized direction vectors.
-Deeper architectures provided the capacity to model more complex relationships between inputs and the optimal actions, but came with increased risk of overfitting.
+Deeper architectures provided the capacity to model more complex relationships between inputs and the optimal actions, but came with increased risk of over-fitting.
 We mitigated this using techniques such as dropout, early stopping, and batch normalization.
 The choice of output representation (categorical vs. continuous ŷ) also influenced architecture decisions.
-For classification targets, a softmax output layer paired with cross-entropy loss was appropriate.
+For classification targets, a `softmax` output layer paired with cross-entropy loss was appropriate.
 For continuous direction vectors, we used a linear output layer and optimized with mean squared error (MSE).
 In both cases, the architecture had to align with the nature of the prediction target to ensure stable and effective learning.

 This iterative tuning of network structure was essential to achieving reliable performance and forms a core part of our methodology.